tobikehinde22/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

+Password generator using JavaScript to allow users to create a randomly genertaed password on command